lawrennd/old_talks/_data-science/includes/data-readiness-levels.md

 \notes{To find out more, or to contribute ideas go to <http://data-readiness.org>}

-You can also check this \addblog{Data Readiness Levels}{2017/01/12/data-readiness-levels}.

 \newslide{Also ...}
 \slides{
 * Encourage greater interaction between application domains and data scientists